dahbiz/Leonardo-jupyter/README.md

 # Launch Jupyter lab from HPC compute nodes

 This guide provides a straightforward approach to launching a Jupyter Lab server from a compute node of an HPC cluster (I am using the Leonardo for this tutorial).
+This tutorial is tested on

+- Leonardo Cineca supercomputer
+- SISSA Ulysses
+- Moroccan Marwan cluster

-This tutorial is tested on Leonardo Cineca supercomputer, SISSA Ulysses and Moroccan Marwan cluster, these steps are valid for all the other clusters.
+the same steps are valid and should work for all the other clusters.

 ### HPC cluster side (Leonardo supercomputer as an example)